 When I started connecting the dots between my diet and lifestyle, chronic inflammation and disease, I felt empowered to take charge of my health.
 Why?
 Because our daily choices are the root of chronic inflammation.

 Over the past decade, I’ve renovated everything from my grocery cart to my makeup bag to my mind in an effort to upgrade my immune system.
 And as I moved from a stressful life full of fast food, toxins and bad boyfriends to a more balanced existence filled with plant-based nourishment, inner growth and conscious living, I started experiencing the perks—chronic inflammation decreased and my body started working with me to heal and rebuild.

 Want to start connecting the dots in your own life?
 First, let’s learn about acute and chronic inflammation, since they play very different roles in our everyday health.
 Then, we’ll cover the causes of chronic inflammation and how to reduce its impact on your health.

 What is inflammation?

 Chronic inflammation is your body’s confused and damaging immune response to a barrage of environmental, physical and mental invaders, which come in the form of things like poor diet, toxic chemicals and stress.
-I’ve written about chronic inflammation in all of my books because it’s such a huge piece of our health challenges today.
-It’s also the type of inflammation we’re focusing on in today’s post.
-Here’s chronic inflammation in a nutshell from my latest book, Crazy Sexy Kitchen:
+I’ve written about chronic inflammation in all of my books because it’s such a huge piece of our health challenges.
+It’s also the type of inflammation we’re focusing on today.
+Here’s chronic inflammation in a nutshell from my cookbook, Crazy Sexy Kitchen: